rcw5/vrops-cli/README.md

 ### Debugging

-Use the `--verbose` flag to enable verbose output, where all HTTP request/responses are printed to `stdout`
+Use the `--trace` flag to enable verbose output, where all HTTP request/responses are printed to `stdout`

 ```
-% vrops-cli --verbose get adapterkinds
+% vrops-cli --trace get adapterkinds
 GET /suite-api/api/adapterkinds HTTP/1.1
 Host: 192.168.0.32
 Accept: application/json